EsteemedIO/styleguide.esteemed.io/grammar-and-mechanics.md

 ### Numbers

 When a number begins a sentence, spell out the number.
-In all other cases, use a numeral.
-Yes, this includes ordinals.
+For all numbers except zero through nine, use a numeral.

-Eleven new employees started on Monday, and 12 start next week.

-* I ate 3 donuts at Coffee Hour.

 Sometimes it feels weird to use the numeral.
 If it's an expression that typically uses spelled-out numbers, leave them that way.